mmTransGes/mTransSee_Dataset/README.md

 # mTransSee_Dataset

 This dataset contains the gesture samples used in mTransSee.
-This work utilizes transfer learning based method to reduce the dependence of tedious adaptation process of previous works which are sensitive to user habits and position changes of mmWave gesture sensing.
+This work utilizes transfer learning-based method to reduce the dependence of tedious adaptation process of previous works which are sensitive to user habits and position changes of mmWave gesture sensing.
-The dataset is collected by millimeter-wave (mmWave) FMCW radar as a benchmark for 5 gestures within 1.2 meters to 4.8 meters.
+Besides, compared to the state-of-the-art work, this dataset further extend the detection range of mmWave sensor, i.e., from 1.2m to 4.8m.

 ## Sample Gathernig